gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/publish-procedure.md

 --reverse --date=short >~/Desktop/ChangeLog.txt
 ```

+## Update the list of current features and plug-ins versions

 Add an entry with the latest feature & plug-in versions, copied from the publish script output.
+Name it like **version 4.1.1.201707111115 released**.

 ## Prepare a new blog post to announce the release